Last Updated on September 1, 2022

 Silhouette vs. Cricut: Which Cutting Machine is Right for You?

-FIRST UP….
-The Silhouette CAMEO
+My Review of The Silhouette CAMEO

-Let's start with the Silhouette Cameo in this Silhouette vs. Cricut debate, because it is the first cutting machine I got several years ago.
 I have to admit, I fell in love with it immediately because it could do things SO much faster than I could with scissors or an exacto knife, and it was just generally an exciting new DIY tool that I had never had access to before.
 I was able to make signs, vinyl decals, cards, gift tags and more.
 I was PUMPED.

 Now, my Silhouette Cameo often resulted in project FAILS and I've wasted more vinyl than I care to add up because I would be appalled by how much money I have wasted as a result, but I really, truly thought that was just the nature of cutting machines.
 I shrugged it off and accepted that all cutting machines probably have glitches and slip sometimes, but it was still super frustrating.